 The examination began with students delivering an oral Framing Statement.
-They were permitted to read from notes written on or attached to the Framing Statement form, which was part of the examination paper and which they were allowed to bring into the examination room.
+They were permitted to read from notes written on or attached to the Framing Statement form, which was part of the examination and which they were allowed to bring into the examination room.
 Following the oral presentation, a hard copy of the Framing Statement was handed to the assessors.
-Some students brought multiple copies of the Framing Statement proforma into the examination, but only one copy is required.

 Students should be mindful that assessors base their assessment on what is said, not what is written on the form.
 It is not a requirement that students memorise the content of the Framing Statement; however, this is an option.
-Some students wrote lengthy Framing Statements, which they struggled to deliver within 2 minutes.
-Students should take no longer than 2 minutes for stage 1 of the examination.
+Students should take no longer than two minutes for stage 1 of the examination.
+Some students prepared lengthy Framing Statements, which they struggled to deliver within two minutes.
+Students should consider the length of their Framing Statement so that it can be delivered within the allocated time.